Determination of Boltzmann constant by equipartition theorem for capacitors: Introduction

-In the beginning of the development of statistical physics Albert Einstein suggested~\cite{Einstein:07} that Boltzmann constant $k_\mathrm{_B}$ can be determined using the equipartition theorem for thermally averaged square of the voltage $\left<U^2\right>$ of a capacitor $C$ \be C \left <U^2\right> = k_\mathrm{_B} T. \ee The first attempt for the realization of this idea was made by Habicht brothers~\cite{Habicht:10} in 1910 but unfortunately their electrostatic amplifier with mechanically rotating parts suffered from floating of the zero.
+In the beginning of the development of statistical physics Albert Einstein suggested~\cite{Einstein:07} that Boltzmann constant $k_\mathrm{_B}$ can be determined using the equipartition theorem for and also time averaged thermally averaged square of the voltage $\left<U^2\right>$ of a capacitor $C$ \be C \left <U^2\right> = k_\mathrm{_B} T. \ee The first attempt for the realization of this idea was made by Habicht brothers~\cite{Habicht:10} in 1910 but unfortunately their electrostatic amplifier with mechanically rotating parts suffered from floating off the zero.
 It is strange that for more than a century this simple experiment has not yet been performed.
+Up to now, only Johnson and Schottky spectral noise experiments are conducted in student laboratories.~\cite{Kraftmakher:95,Spiegel:95,MIT:13,Rodriguez:10,Wash:12}